TKESuperDave/PayaServices/Merchant Application Gateway/Process.md

  - Gift Card

 # **Submission**
 The Application Gateway has been designed for fast and easy integration with your existing system.
-Simply create an xml data packet that conforms to the NewMerchApp xsd and pass it to the Application Gateway for processing.
+Simply create an xml data packet that conforms to the NewMerchApp xsd for the appropriate SEC Code and pass it to the Application Gateway for processing.
 To accomplish this the Application Gateway provides 2 web methods: one for certification and one for production.
 In addition, each web method contains a custom SOAP header used for authentication.

 ## **SOAP Header**

+The SOAP header will need the following fields:
 |                 |               |                                                                |
 |-----------------|---------------|----------------------------------------------------------------|
 |     UserName    |     String    |     Username   provided by Paya Services for authorization.    |
 |     Password    |     String    |     Password   provided by Paya Services for authorization.    |